Yandex Cloud

 To start working with a local copy of your repository using the account you created, follow the steps below on your local computer:

-1. Install the Git client.
+1. Install Git.

-2. Clone the repository using the SSH protocol.
+2. Clone the repository over SSH.

 What to do if you get the Permission denied (publickey) error